welcomecurry/CS47/README.md

 # CS47
-Assignments from CS47 SJSU from Fall 2020
+Assignments from CS47 SJSU from Spring 2021